karthikziffer/karthikziffer.github.io/_posts/2018-09-29-receptive-field.md

 - The receptive field size of a unit can be increased in a number of ways.
 One option is to stack more layers to make the network deeper, which increases the receptive field size linearly by theory, as each extra layer **increases the receptive field size by the kernel size**.
 - Sub-sampling on the other hand increases the receptive field size multiplicatively.
 - Intuitively it is easy to see that pixels at the center of a receptive field have a much larger impact on an output.
 In the forward pass, central pixels can propagate information to the output through many different paths, while the pixels in the outer area of the receptive field have very few paths to propagate its impact.
 In the backward pass, gradients from an output unit are propagated across all the paths, and **therefore the central pixels have a much larger magnitude for the gradient from that output.**
+- There's an intriguing findings, in particular that the effective area in the receptive field, which we call the effective receptive field, only occupies a fraction of the theoretical receptive field, since Gaussian distribution generally decay quickly from the center.

 `